0xjet/ccc/README.md

 * opponents and the current cyberthreat landscape,
 * the underground economy of cybercrime,
 * vulnerabilities, exploits and their markets,
-* surveillance, including commercial surveillance, and
+* privacy and surveillance --including commercial surveillance--, and
 * the security of industrial control systems and IoT devices.

 The main goal of the course is to provide students who approach cybersecurity with little-to-none previous backgound with a socio-techno-economic perspective of current security and privacy phenomena in the Internet, how we got here, and what might be done about it.
 The treatment of some topis might be too superficial for some audiences and a few key topics are certainly missing, but this is a short (6 weeks) course and there is no room for more.
 The material can be extended with some extra effort to make up for these limitations.